 Skip to main content

-Before the National Health Service came into being in July 1948, organisers of local district nursing associations were responsible for employing district nurses and paying their salaries, building homes for them to live in, and other expenses.
-All these local associations undertook fundraising to meet their outgoings.
-The large majority of these local associations were affiliated to the Queen’s Nursing Institute.
+Before the National Health Service (NHS) came into being in July 1948, organisers of local district nursing associations were responsible for employing district nurses and paying their salaries, building homes for them to live in, and other expenses.
+All these local associations undertook fundraising to meet their outgoings, and the large majority of these local associations were affiliated to the Queen’s Nursing Institute.

 In 1930 a short film was made to encourage people to join their local district nursing association.
 You can view the Appeal Film here.